JRu8y/VoteFirstDE/README.md

 # VoteFirstDE
-Mobile application developed to raise voter awareness and represent election data for the state of DE
+Mobile application developed to raise voter awareness in the state of DE through simple representation and visualization of election outcomes